zng-ui/zng/TODO/_current.md

 * Implement selection.
     - Mouse:
-        - Press and drag selection.
         - Double-click causes selection that grows by word.
+            - Conflict with normal press drag?
         - Triple-click and Quadruple-click?
     - Touch:
         - Research how it works.